clean-code-craft-tcq-m-2/tdd-buckets-israel-github/README.md

 ## Tasks

 Establish quality parameters:

-- What is the maximum complexity (CCN) per function? _enter CCN and create corresponding yml in the `.github/workflows` folder
+- What is the maximum complexity (CCN) per function?
+4 CCN and create corresponding yml in the `.github/workflows` folder
-- How many lines of duplicate code will you tolerate? _enter the number of lines and create corresponding yml in the `.github/workflows` folder
+- How many lines of duplicate code will you tolerate?
+2 the number of lines and create corresponding yml in the `.github/workflows` folder
 - Ensure 100% line and branch coverage at every step.
 Include the coverage yml in the workflows.

 Adapt/adopt/extend the `yml` files from one of your previous workflow folders.